THE BRIAN KELLY ERA CONTINUES— The Fighting Irish (@FightingIrish) January 29, 2016

 Notre Dame won all five of its games decided by a touchdown or less in ’12 — one shy of the single-season school record of six (1939).
 Notre Dame has gone undefeated in at least four games decided by seven points or less in the same season on just two previous occasions in school history (1929 and 1974; both went 4-0).
-The Irish have never had a larger fourth-quarter comeback victory in Notre Dame Stadium’s 82-year history than last season's 14-point deficit against Pittsburgh.
+The Irish have never had a larger fourth-quarter comeback victory in Notre Dame Stadium’s history than in 2012 in the 14-point deficit against Pittsburgh.
 Notre Dame rallied from halftime deficits in back-to-back weeks against Stanford and against BYU.
-The Irish had not recorded comeback victories when trailing at the half in consecutive weeks since Oct.
+The Irish in 2012 also had not recorded comeback victories when trailing at the half in consecutive weeks since Oct.
 23 and Oct.
 30, 1920 (nearly 92 years to the day).

-Notre Dame also won all six of its regular-season games away from Notre Dame Stadium by at least nine points.
-The Irish had not won six games away from Notre Dame Stadium by at least a touchdown since 1949.
-Notre Dame’s closest margin of victory in ‘49 was a seven-point triumph over SMU (27-20).
+Notre Dame also won all six of its 2012 regular-season games away from Notre Dame Stadium by at least nine points.
+The Irish had not won six games away from Notre Dame Stadium by at least seven points since 1949.
+Notre Dame’s closest margin of victory in ‘49 was a seven-point win over SMU (27-20).

 The month of November had not been kind to Notre Dame in the three years that preceded Kelly’s arrival in South Bend.
 The Irish had won only three of 13 games in the final month of the regular season.
-Through rigorous strength and conditioning workouts and Kelly's coaching style, Notre Dame has posted a 12-3 combined record in November games since 2010.
+However, Notre Dame has posted a 17-11 combined record in November games since 2010.
 The Irish also had a hard time hanging onto leads prior to Kelly’s arrival.
-Notre Dame was a combined 9-6 when leading at halftime in 2008 and 2009 but improved under Kelly to 31-4 when taking an advantage into the halftime locker room.
+Notre Dame was a combined 9-6 when leading at halftime in 2008 and 2009, but improved under Kelly to 48-9 when taking an advantage into the halftime locker room.

 The 2012 offense averaged 189.4 yards rushing (2,462 yards in 13 games) and 222.8 yards passing (2,896).
-Notre Dame nearly became the third team in school history to ever average 200-200 in both categories.
+Notre Dame nearly became the third team in school history to average 200-yards in both categories.
 The two teams to accomplish the feat were the 1977 national champions (231.9 rushing and 208.1 passing), and the 1970 squad that finished No. 2 (257.8 rushing and 252.7 passing).
 Notre Dame was one of 26 teams in the FBS to average at least 189 yards on the ground and 200 yards in the air.
 The Irish averaged 4.9 yards/rush, their highest per carry average over the last 16 years.
 The 189.4 rushing yards/game is the third-highest per game average over the last 15 years.
 Only the 2000 (213.5) and 1998 (212.5) Irish squads averaged more per game.
-Notre Dame ran for at least 200 yards seven times, including six of the last nine contests.
-The Irish have not posted more 200+ yard rushing games in a single season since 1996.
-Notre Dame has rushed for at least 200 yards 10 different times over the last two seasons--more than the previous five years combined (2006-10).
+Notre Dame ran for at least 200 yards seven times, including six of the year’s last nine contests.
+The Irish had not posted more 200+ yard rushing games in a single season since 1996.

-In 2012, Manti Te’o became the 33rd unanimous All-American in Notre Dame history.
-He was the first Irish defensive player to earn such an honor since cornerback Shane Walton in 2002.
-Te’o was named a first-team All-American by the Football Writers Association of America, American Football Coaches Association, The Sporting News, The Walter Camp Football Foundation and the Associated Press selected him to their respective All-America squads.
+In 2012, Te’o became the 32nd unanimous All-American in Notre Dame history, and the first Irish defensive player to earn such an honor since cornerback Shane Walton in 2002.
+Te’o was named a first-team All-American as the Football Writers Association of America, American Football Coaches Association, Sporting News, the Walter Camp Football Foundation and the Associated Press selected him to their respective All-America squads.

-Te’o was Notre Dame’s first Heisman Trophy finalist since quarterback Brady Quinn in 2006.
+Te’o became Notre Dame’s first Heisman Trophy finalist since quarterback Brady Quinn in 2006.
 He finished second with 321 first-place votes and 1,706 points - the most ever by a defensive player in college football history.
-Te’o nearly became the third player to ever be named a first-team Academic All-American and win the Heisman Trophy in the same year joining Pete Dawkins (Army) in 1958 and Danny Wuerffel (Florida) in 1996.
+Te’o nearly became the third player to be named a first-team Academic All-American and win the Heisman Trophy in the same year, joining Pete Dawkins (Army) in 1958 and Danny Wuerffel (Florida) in 1996.

-Te’o captured the Lott Trophy, Nagurski Trophy, Butkus Award, Lombardi Award, Bednarik Award, Maxwell Award and Walter Camp Player of the Year.
+Te’o captured the Lott Trophy, Nagurski Trophy, Butkus Award, Lombardi Award, Bednarik Award, Maxwell Award and Walter Camp Award.
 He became the first player in college football history to sweep the aforementioned seven awards.
 In fact, no other player in college football history had ever captured more than five major awards in one season.

 Tyler Eifert finished his career as the most prolific tight end in Notre Dame history.
 The 2012 John Mackey Award winner, Eifert holds the school record for career receptions (140) and career receiving yards (1,840) by an Irish tight end.
 He bested Ken MacAfee’s school records in both career categories that had stood since 1977.
 Eifert also holds single-season school records for receptions (63) and receiving yards (803) by a Notre Dame tight end.

-Eifert was named a first-team All-American by Pro Football Weekly and second-team All-American by the Associated Press, The Sporting News, Sports Illustrated, The Walter Camp Football Foundation and CBSSports.com.
+Eifert was named a first-team All-American by Pro Football Weekly and second-team All-American by the Associated Press, Sporting News, Sports Illustrated, the Walter Camp Football Foundation and CBSSports.com.